-Over 163,000 children in British Columbia experience food insecurity.
+Over 163,000 children in British Columbia experience food insecurity every year.

-The high cost of living: rent, household expenses and childcare, results in crisis for families in our community.
-Basic needs like food, shelter and warmth are often compromised.
+The high cost of living: rent, household expenses and childcare, creates crisis for families in our community.
+Basic needs like food, shelter and warmth are sadly often compromised.

 Food banks help, but many families still depend on school breakfast, lunch and snack programs to meet their children’s baseline nutritional needs.
 In 2015 CFAX Santas Anonymous Society added food insecurity to its funding priorities.

 Burnside Gorge Community Association

-Burnside Gorge Community Association has augmented the stress of food insecurity by providing 100 families with a food hamper each week – but funding had elapsed and the need still exists.
+Burnside Gorge Community Association has augmented the stress of food insecurity by providing 100 families with a food hamper each week – but funding has elapsed and the need still exists.

-CFAX Santas Anonymous Society stepped in to cover this need from March 22 2021 to the end of June 2021.
+CFAX Santas Anonymous Society has stepped in to help cover this need with a $20,000 grant.

 Central Middle School – Healthy Snack for Hungry Kids program

-Children who arrive to class hungry can lose productivity, more likely to have poorer health, make slower gains in math and reading, higher levels of anxiety and depression.
+Children who arrive to class hungry often lose productivity, are more likely to have poorer health, make slower gains in math and reading, along with higher levels of anxiety and depression.
 Children at Central Middle School have access to the breakfast and lunch program, but anxiety grows as the end of the school day approaches and hunger returns.
 The Healthy Snacks for Hungry Kids program offers children apples and cheese to help bridge the gap of hunger.
-Santas has been proud to support this initiative by providing over $70,000 worth of grants over the years.
+Santas has been proud to support this initiative by providing over $88,000 worth of grants over the years.